rodger753-code/Superalgos/README.md

 ## 6. Now you can Access Superalgos

 Now you can access to the Superalgos UI at http://127.0.0.1:34248

+**IMPORTANT:**
+If superalgos doesn't start most likely the problem lays in the -v volume mapping line, make your mapping to the right Directory and that you have done all the previous 5 steps.

 To see console logs you can use `docker logs superalgos -f`